Mark McGrath, Director, Solicitor & Notary Public

 The Archbishop of Canterbury conferred the title “Notary Public” (for Queensland) on Mark, on 25 August 2010, so that he has specialist witnessing skills to assist the Queensland community (involving especially international documents).
 In July 2016, Mark was advanced to the status of Fellow of The Australian and New Zealand College of Notaries.

 Mark is currently chairman of the judiciary for the Mackay Rugby Union.
 He is involved in and assists many regional charities and sporting organisations.

 Mark is a former director of the Trudy Crowley Foundation Ltd. This is a not for profit charity with the goal of assisting people in Regional Queensland with ovarian cancer.
 Mark and McKays Solicitors remain strong supporters of the Trudy Crowley Foundation Ltd.

 In recent years, Mark has advised clients on:

 - The successful structuring and sale terms of various industrial and commercial premises in the Mackay region.

-- Resolving Planning and Environment Court ligation matters for developers with local government, which enabled the development to proceed as planned.
+- Resolving Planning and Environment Court ligation matters for developers with local governments, which enabled the development to proceed as planned.

-- Resolving terms of Infrastructure Agreements for developers with Mackay Regional Council regarding development rights and obligations to facilitate development.
+- Resolving terms of Infrastructure Agreements for developers with local governments regarding development rights and obligations to facilitate development.

-- The successful structuring and purchases of sugarcane farms in the Mackay and Proserpine regions with water rights and harvesting issues.
+- The successful structuring and sales and purchases of sugarcane farms in the Mackay and Proserpine regions with water rights and harvesting issues.

-- The successful leasing of various retail centres with multiple retail tenants in Mackay.
+- The successful leasing of various retail centres with multiple retail tenants in Mackay and Whitsundays.

 Membership and Appointments